-- 1) Your annuity starting date is after November 18, 1996, and you receive pension or annuity payments from the following qualified plans: - a) A qualified employee plan. - A qualified employee annuity. - A tax-sheltered annuity (TSA) plan or contract, - 2) At the time the annuity payments began, you were at least 75 years old and were entitled to annuity payments from a qualified plan that are guaranteed for less than 5 years.
+- Your annuity starting date is after November 18, 1996, and you receive pension or annuity payments from the following qualified plans:

+- a) A qualified employee plan.

+- b) A qualified employee annuity.

+- c) A tax-sheltered annuity (TSA) plan or contract, or - 2) At the time the annuity payments began, you were at least 75 years old and were entitled to annuity payments from a qualified plan that are guaranteed for fewer than 5 years.